rossetti/RossettiArenaBook/docs/04-Chapter4.md

 with a particular random number stream.
 For all intents and purposes, we can assume that each stream produces independent random numbers.

+\BeginKnitrBlock{rmdnote}
-\BeginKnitrBlock{rmdnote}<div class="rmdnote">A random number stream is a sub-sequence of pseudo-random numbers that start at particular place with a larger sequence of pseudo-random numbers.
+A random number stream is a sub-sequence of pseudo-random numbers that start at particular place with a larger sequence of pseudo-random numbers.
 The starting point of a sequence of pseudo-random numbers is called the *seed*.
 A seed allows us to pick a particular stream.
 Having multiple streams is useful to assign different streams to different sources of randomness within a model.
 Streams can be further divided into sub-streams.
-This facilitates the control of the use of pseudo-random numbers when performing experiments.</div>\EndKnitrBlock{rmdnote}
+This facilitates the control of the use of pseudo-random numbers when performing experiments.
+\EndKnitrBlock{rmdnote}

 To specify the stream in the CREATE module, use the \"Expression\" option for the type and then specify the distribution, e.g. EXPO(mean,